To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 UW Health Sports Performance specialist Alison Regal disagrees.
 Regal, who works with athletes of all ages and abilities in the state-of-the-art Performance Center that houses her program, says you can get a complete workout at home, even if your time, space and equipment are limited.

-"You really only need a room the size of a bedroom or small office," she says.
+"You really only need a room the size of a bedroom or small office," she said.
 "For equipment, start with a dumbbell and resistance bands.
 If you add more equipment, you'll have more options for exercises."

 Regal suggests structuring a circuit training that emphasizes a variety of movements, as athletic versatility is an important component of physical health.